JeffFromTheIRS/ha-eufy-robovac-s1-pro/README.md

 Pull requests are welcome!

 ## Changelog

+### v1.0.5
+- **Add: Consumable remaining-% sensors (8 components)** — Side Brush, Rolling Brush, High-Performance Filter, Sensors, Rolling Mop, Dirty Water Tank Filter, Mop Cleaning Tray, Dirty Water Tank.
+Values match the Eufy app's "Maintenance" screen within rounding.
+Decoded from DPS 168 (`ConsumableResponse` protobuf — `runtime` submessage with one `Duration` per component, single varint at field 22 in minutes).
+Per-component lifetime ceilings are hard-coded from the Eufy app's display.
+- **Docs: Revise Known Limitations** — Removed the prior "maintenance status is not exposed" note: consumable values *are* available locally; only the reset command isn't.

+#### Investigation note
+The v1.0.4 conclusion that consumable status was unavailable was a misread of DPS 168.
+A Phase 0 note had described it as "per-room counters with field 22"; field 22 is actually the `Duration.duration` field *inside* each per-component `Item` submessage.
+Cross-referencing the `ConsumableResponse` definition from [jeppesens/eufy-clean#126](https://github.com/jeppesens/eufy-clean/pull/126) and walking the actual bytes confirmed all eight S1 Pro values match the Eufy app exactly.
+S1 Pro renumbers `dirty_watertank` (field 10 → 41) and `scrape` (field 4 → 43); other field tags match the cloud `.proto`.
+The 41↔43 assignment was confirmed by resetting the mop cleaning tray in the Eufy app and watching field 43 collapse to an empty Item submessage in the next DPS 168 dump (the parser treats an empty Item as `usage=0` so a freshly-reset component shows 100% remaining).

+### v1.0.4
+- **Add: Total Cleaning Time sensor** — New diagnostic sensor exposing cumulative cleaning time in minutes (matches the "合計時間 / Total Time" value shown in the Eufy app's cleaning history).
+Value persists across restarts via `RestoreEntity`.
+- **Fix: DPS 167 statistics parser robustness** — Replaced fixed byte-position parsing with a proper protobuf walker so Total Cleaning Area continues to decode correctly when the cumulative value crosses 2-byte varint boundaries.
+- **Docs: Known Limitations expanded with feature-scope decisions** — The README's "Known Limitations" section now explicitly documents two feature areas that are *not implementable* under this integration's local-LAN-only design (verified empirically on FW 7.0.168):
+  - **Room-specific cleaning, floor-plan switching, map management** — first added to the README between v1.0.3 and v1.0.4 but not surfaced in any prior release notes; called out here so users tracking releases can see the decision.
+The Eufy app sends room/map commands via the Tuya cloud / Eufy's encrypted P2P channel, which this integration cannot observe or replay.
+  - **Maintenance/consumable status (8 items)** — newly verified on 2026-05-02.
+None of the per-component remaining-lifetime values shown on the Eufy app's "Maintenance" screen (rotating mop, dirty water tank, mop cleaning tray, high-performance filter, side brush, rotating brush, sensors, dirty water tank filter) are published over the local Tuya channel.
+Resetting consumables from Home Assistant is also not supported; reset must be done from the Eufy app.

 ### v1.0.3
 - **Fix: Eufy API login failure** — Updated login headers (`User-Agent`, `clientType`, `client_secret` key name) to match the latest Eufy Home app (v3.1.3).
 Added v1/v2 endpoint fallback to handle potential future API endpoint deprecation.